Skip to main content

 • MK-677 (Ibutamoren) ∞ An orally active, non-peptide growth hormone secretagogue, MK-677 stimulates GH release by mimicking the action of ghrelin.
 It can lead to sustained increases in IGF-1 levels, supporting muscle mass, bone density, and sleep quality.

-These peptides work by interacting with specific receptors in the or hypothalamus, signaling for increased GH secretion.
+These peptides work by interacting with specific receptors in the pituitary gland or hypothalamus, signaling for increased GH secretion.
 The benefits often include improved body composition, enhanced recovery from physical exertion, better sleep architecture, and a general sense of renewed energy.

 Other Targeted Peptides